 What Else To Do:

-Our family (including grandma from Durango and the two kids up from Tucson) and some members of our workout group in Tucson will probably hike and/or run one of the trails at the South Rim on Sunday morning.
+After the race, you can relax on a sightseeing tour by vehicle, air, bicycle, or mule.
+Check out this link for possible tours: https://grandcanyoncvb.org/what-to-do/grand-canyon-tours.
+Our family (including grandma from Durango and the two kids up from Tucson) and some members of our Tucson training group (called The Workout Group) will probably hike and/or run one of the trails at the South Rim on Sunday morning.

 For an easy recovery run, you may enjoy the flatter Rim Trail alongside the edge of the South Rim.
 The Bright Angel Trail is well-regarded as a tourist-friendly trail, while the Kaibab Trail is more rugged and steep, with no water available.
 Please remember that all trails into the Canyon are arduous and potentially dangerous, so we recommend that you take all precaution when running in and near the Grand Canyon.
 You can find more information on nearby Grand Canyon National Park options here https://grandcanyoncvb.org/national-park-area-info and here https://www.nps.gov/grca/planyourvisit/hiking-for-fitness.htm.

-If you have any questions about this race, click the button below.Questions?
+If you have any questions about this event, click the button below.

-Please complete the following survey to help us better understand your race experience.
+Please complete the following survey to help us better understand your event experience.